kdeldycke/awesome-engineering-team-management/README.md

 ### Engineers

 * [7 absolute truths I unlearned as junior developer](https://monicalent.com/blog/2019/06/03/absolute-truths-unlearned-as-junior-developer/) - TL;DR: `1.
 I’m a senior developer; 2.
 Everyone writes tests; 3.
 We’re so far behind everyone else (a.k.a. tech FOMO); 4.
 Code quality matters most; 5.
 Everything must be documented; 6.
 Technical debt is bad; 7.
 Seniority means being the best at programming`.
+* [On Being A Senior Engineer](https://www.kitchensoap.com/2012/10/25/on-being-a-senior-engineer/) - `I expect a “senior” engineer to be a *mature* engineer.`
 * [Things I Learnt from a Senior Software Engineer](https://neilkakkar.com/things-I-learnt-from-a-senior-dev.html) - `I sat next to a senior software engineer for a year.
 Here’s what I learnt.`
-* [All the best engineering advice I stole from non-technical people](https://medium.com/@bellmar/all-the-best-engineering-advice-i-stole-from-non-technical-people-eb7f90ca2f5f) - `It’s intriguing that the stuff that really seems to make a difference in the quality of software never seems to be about software.`
 * [5 Things I’ve Learned in 20 Years of Programming](https://daedtech.com/5-things-ive-learned-in-20-years-of-programming/) - `A programmer with 5 years of experienced has more industry tenure than half of the entire industry.`.
 Also see this follow-up comment of [10 things I've learned after 35 years](https://news.ycombinator.com/item?id=21612990).
 * [Devs I really enjoy pairing with](https://twitter.com/ScribblingOn/status/1002598672444448768).
+* [All the best engineering advice I stole from non-technical people](https://medium.com/@bellmar/all-the-best-engineering-advice-i-stole-from-non-technical-people-eb7f90ca2f5f) - `It’s intriguing that the stuff that really seems to make a difference in the quality of software never seems to be about software.`
 * [Choose Boring Technology](http://boringtechnology.club) - `Boring in the sense that it’s well understood.`

 ### Consultants